Scrying: Ancient Persia

 The Shahnameh, a 10th-century epic work narrating historical and mythological past of Persia, gives a description of what was called the Cup of Jamshid (Jaam-e Jam), which was used by the ancient (mythological) Persian kings for observing all of the seven layers of the universe.
 The cup was said to contain an elixir of immortality, but without cogent explanation for any relevance of the elixir to the scrying function.

 Latter Day Saint movement

-In the late 1820s, Joseph Smith founded the Latter Day Saint movement based in part on what was said to be information obtained miraculously from the reflections of seer stones.
-Smith had at least three separate stones, including his favorite, a brown stone he found during excavation of a neighbor's well.
-He initially used these stones in various treasure-digging quests in the early 1820s, placing the stone inside the crown of his hat and putting his face in the hat to read what he believed were the miraculous reflections from the stone.
-Smith also said that he had access to a separate set of spectacles composed of seer stones, which he called the Urim and Thummim.
-He said that, through these stones, he could translate the golden plates that are the stated source of the Book of Mormon.
+In the late 1820s, Joseph Smith founded the Latter Day Saint movement based in part on insights gained from the reflections of seer stones.
+Smith had at least three separate stones which he used initially in treasure-hunting expeditions.
+Subsequently, he took to placing his favorite stone inside his hat to read what he said were miraculous reflections from the stone.
+Smith also said he possessed a pair of spectacles manufactured from seer stones, which he called the Urim and Thummim and which he said enabled him to translate the golden plates that are the stated source of the Book of Mormon.